reisneto/reisneto.github.io/_posts/debug-node-docker-vscode.md

 The whole idea of this post is this: I spent about 2 hours to figure out my vs code version was preventing me to use debugger.
 Breakpoints were not working because of it, even when I put `debug.javascript.usePreview` to false!

 Had to downgrade to [version 1.46](https://code.visualstudio.com/updates/v1_46) to make it work.

+### Add inspect

+    at package.json add --inspect to your running tool

+    "scripts": {
+      "dev": "ts-node-dev --inspect=0.0.0.0 -- server.ts"
+    },

+    or

+    "scripts": {
+      "dev": "nodemon --inspect=0.0.0.0 server.js"
+    },

+`--inspect=0.0.0.0` makes it possible to listen inside docker container

+### That's it
+I suggest to take a look into the code at the repository, any questions you can reach me out at <reisneto.alvaro@gmail.com>

 ---